avabellaw/my-recipe/readme.md

 * "# type: ignore" will ignore errors [https://stackoverflow.com/questions/58936116/pycharm-warns-about-unexpected-arguments-for-sqlalchemy-user-model]
     * Otherwise there is an error for unexpected arguments when using models.
+    * I avoided having to use this by changing linter configurations.
 * For registering users [https://www.youtube.com/watch?v=71EU8gnZqZQ]
     * I originally just inputted new users into the database.
     * I watched this video to learn about how to properly handle user registration in Flask.